EugenMayer/docker-sync/README.md

 docker-sync clean
 ```

 This will of course not delete anything on your host source code folders or similar, it just removes the container for rsync and its volumes.
-It does not touch you application stack
+It does not touch you application stack.

 ## Behind the scenes
 - On the host, a thor based ruby task is started, this starts
-  - Every sync will start an own docker-container with a rsync-daemon watching for connections.
+  - Every sync will start an own docker-container with a rsync/unison-daemon watching for connections.
   - The data gets pre-synced on sync-start
-  - a fswatch cli-task gets setup, to run rsync or unison on each file-change in the source-folder you defined
+  - a fswatch cli-task gets setup, to run rsync/unison on each file-change in the source-folder you defined

 Done.
 No magic.
 But its roadrunner fast!
 And it has no pre-conditions on your actual stack

-## Tests (sync and perfomance)
+## Tests (sync and performance)
 Pull this repo and then
 ```
 cd docker_sync/test